scheibler/WalkersGuide-Server/README.md

 Installation
 ------------

-This section describes the installation process of the required software.
-The instructions cover the Debian Buster operating system.
+This section lists the required steps to install the WalkersGuide server under Debian 11 (Bullseye).

 ### Postgresql, Postgis and pgrouting ###

 Install Postgresql, Postgis (an extension to handle spacial data types like points and lines) and pgrouting.
-You may use every Postgresql version >= 9.1 and Postgis version >= 2.0:
+You must at least use Postgresql >= 11, Postgis >= 2.5 and pgrouting >= 2.5:

 ```
-root# apt-get install postgresql-11 postgresql-11-postgis-2.5 postgresql-11-pgrouting
+root# apt install postgresql-13 postgresql-13-postgis-3 postgresql-13-pgrouting
 ```

 Then create a new database user and assign a password.
 It must be a super user: